shapeshed/nodejsbook.io.examples/chapter22/README.md

 3. How to test your module with assert
 4. How to test your module with mocha
 5. Adding an execuable to your module
-6. Using module.exports
+6. Using module.exports with prototype-based programming
+7. Using module.exports with privileged methods
-7. Adding Travis CI, Github Information and publishing to npm
+8. Adding Travis CI, Github Information and publishing to npm